MatinH2004/todolist-sinatra/README.md

 ## Introduction

-Welcome to the ToDo App Tracker!
+Welcome to the Todolist Tracker!
 This simple yet powerful application helps you organize your tasks and manage your to-do list efficiently.
 It is built using Ruby, Sinatra, jQuery, JavaScript, PostgreSQL, and ERB templates.

 ## Features